 2019 ServeMontana Awards

 The Governor's Office of Community Service and the Montana Commission on Community Service are proud to present the 2019 ServeMontana Awards.
 The purpose of these awards is to recognize individuals of all ages and backgrounds who, through their dedication and commitment to community service, have greatly enhanced civic life in Montana.
-Those selected for the award will be honored with a ceremony in Helena on Friday, May 10, 2019 at 10:30 am in room 303 of the Capitol.
+Those selected for the award were honored during ceremony in Helena on Friday, May 10, 2019 at the Capitol.

 2019 ServeMontana Awards program booklet

 - Karen Grosz, Billings

 - Bill Gillespie, Toston

 2019 ServeMontana Award recipients and their families with Governor Steve Bullock, First Lady Lisa Bullock, Director Dan Ritter, and Commission Chair Kevin Myhre